 Dirtbike Safety: The Essentials of Off-Road Gear

-Dirt Bike Helmets (and Goggles)
+Helmets (and Goggles)

 Off-Road Pants and Jerseys

-For pants, there are a couple versions you can choose.
-Traditional Motocross pants are form-fitting and tuck inside your boots.
-There is no loose fabric to get caught on anything, and they're easy to move around in.
-The more everyday version of off-road riding pants are over the boot and look more like casual apparel.
-They have the necessary reinforced areas and abrasion resistance, but are looser fitting, and have pockets and vents to control temperature.
-This style offers you the protection and casual comfort.
-Some even have zip-off lower legs to convert to shorts while you are sitting around camp.
+Traditional motocross pants are form-fitting and tuck inside your boots.
+There's no loose fabric to get caught on anything, and they're easy to move around in.
+More everyday versions of off-road pants go over the boot, and look more like casual apparel.
+They have the necessary reinforced areas and abrasion resistance, but are looser-fitting, and have pockets and vents to control temperature.
+This style offers you protection and casual comfort.
+Some even have zip-off lower legs to convert to shorts while you're sitting around.

 Highly Recommended Dirt Bike Gear

-Personal Safety Goals
+Personal Off-Road Riding Safety Goals